auerlab/biolibc-tools/README.md

 script will guide you through a basic setup in minutes.

 First bootstrap pkgsrc using auto-pkgsrc-setup or any other method.
-Running auto-pkgsrc-setup should take about 10 minutes given default responses or 45 minutes if you choose all the bells and whistles (e.g. respond 'y' to installing the work-in-progress package collection and Mozilla certs).

 Then run the following commands: